 Students are permitted to petition for a course not on the STEP list to count towards the certificate.
 Credit for such courses requires a prior approval from the STEP certificate faculty advisor and may require additional reviews for course relevance, course level, and focus of assignments.

 MPA students with little or no background in the natural sciences can take a science course as one of their four STEP-approved courses.
 This requires the prior permission of the STEP certificate faculty advisor, and the courses can be either graduate or undergraduate level.
 Graduate students must receive preapproval from the MPA faculty chair to count any undergraduate courses toward their degree.

-Students pursuing the STEP certificate must also submit a policy paper to the STEP certificate faculty advisor for approval.
-Generally students will use a paper from one of their certificate courses, which must have a grade of B+ or better.
-Students are urged to consult with STEP faculty in order to meet the standards of an approved science policy paper.
+Students pursuing the STEP certificate must also submit a capstone policy paper to the STEP certificate faculty advisor for approval.
+Generally students will use a final paper from one of their certificate courses, and the paper must have received a grade of B+ or better.

-Fellowship students must identify an advisor in addition to their dissertation advisor.
+Doctoral Certificate students must identify a STEP advisor in addition to their dissertation advisor.
 They are also required to:

 - Complete three graduate-level courses in the Princeton School of Public and International Affairs.

 - Produce an advanced policy paper of publishable quality, often conceived as a policy chapter of their dissertation.